bennymcwu/rvnk7926/README.md

 ## :dart: Overview
-Currently working at <b>KUKA Taiwan</b> as <u>application engineer</u>, mainly focusing mobile robot (KMR) application software deverlopment with headquarter AGV solution department.
-Also, parallelly in charge of technical support team leader in Taiwan for mobile robot (KMR).
-Had an experience for leading 15 engineers to install and commssioning mobile robot (KMR) in world leading semiconductor manufacturing company.
+Currently working for <b>KUKA Taiwan</b> as an <u>application engineer</u>, mainly focusing on KUKA Mobile Robot (KMR) application software deverlopment.
+I am the key technical contact representing KUKA Taiwan with KUKA Germany, Augsburg, AGV solution department.
+Meanwhile, I am also the technical support lead for KMR solution in Taiwan in charge of software maintnance and improvement.
+For management, I have led a team of 15 engineers for KMR commissioning and installation in cleanroom environment for a world leading semiconductor manufacturing company.

-Previously was R&D engineer in a startup company for developing mecanum wheel AGV from scratch; which I was exposed to kinematics, SLAM, and path planning algorithm development.
-Also had a project experience in Google for constructing data center during student period.
+Previously I was an R&D engineer in a startup company for ground-up mecanum wheel AGV development; which I was exposed to kinematics, SLAM, and path planning algorithm development.
+In Masters, I had project experience with Google for constructing data center.

 ## :man: Personality
-    An resourceful eager learner with goal oriented and performance driven
+    Resourceful eager learner with a goal oriented and performance driven working attitude